AmitShekhawat-26/JavaScript_tut/README.md

 # JavaScript_tut
-A code repo with Amit Singh Shekhawat
+A code repo by Amit Singh Shekhawat